Cantera/cantera-website/pages/tutorials/yaml/phases.rst

 .. code:: yaml

+    phases:
+    - name: my-surface-phase
+      ...
       adjacent:
-    - {sectionname: gas} # a phase defined in a different section of the same YAML file
+      - {my-other-phases: gas}
       - {path/to/other-file.yaml/phases: bulk} # a phase defined in the 'phases' section
                                                # of a different YAML file
+      ...

+    my-other-phases:
+    - name: gas
+      ...

 Since an interface kinetics mechanism is defined for the lowest-dimensional phase involved in the mechanism, only higher-dimensional adjacent phases should be specified.